AndreasFaust/react-raster-docs/docs/guides-concept.md

 ---
 ### 5. Grid-Layout-Polyfill
-Additionally it polyfills `Grid Layout` using `Flexbox`, if you need to support older browsers.
+Additionally it polyfills `Grid Layout` using `Flexbox`, if you need to support legacy browsers.